danglnh07/Serina/README.md

 - Display chessboard in an easy-to-understand format
 - Move generation
 - Perft function (performance testing)
-- Simple static evaluation (still update)
+- Simple static evaluation
-- Negamax search with alpha-beta pruning (still update)
+- Negamax search with alpha-beta pruning
 - Move ordering (still update)

 ## How to use